QIANQIANHU/HairSalonFinal/README.md

     - CREATE TABLE customers (id serial PRIMARY KEY, description VARCHAR(255));

 * Run with "dotnet run" command line on your Terminal;
-* Copy and paste the link(http://localhost:5000) to your browser.
+* Copy and paste the link(http://localhost:5000) to your browser;
+* Note: uploaded DBs are in zipped compression format.

 ## Technologies Used